POST

 Introduction

-Recognizing the oligomeric state of proteins is crucial for understanding structure and function of proteins.
-It is challenging to accurately predict the oligomeric state of proteins.
-We introduce POST, a new approach to the prediction of oligomeric state for homo-oligomers using multiple templates.
-To detect oligomeric templates from an in-house template library of quaternary structures, three different algorithms are used, including dynamic programming, protein language model, and hidden Markov model.
-They lead to three individual methods to oligomeric state prediction.
-Assessment on an independent dataset of 1200 proteins, and 141 targets from CASP14 and CASP15 suggests that the templates detected by these methods are largely complementary.
-Combination of the templates by all individual methods results in the most accurate prediction.
-For example, POST’s F1-scores in all tested targets are higher than 0.7.
-As a proof of concept, we show that the predicted oligomeric state can be used together with AlphaFold-Multimer to improve protein structure prediction.
-POST is anticipated to be helpful in protein structure prediction and protein design.
+Recognizing the oligomeric state of proteins is crucial for understanding the structure and function of proteins.
+In the CASP16 experiment, a two-stage prediction is proposed to challenge structure predictors, in which the oligomeric state is unknown at the first stage.
+The correct prediction of the oligomeric state plays a vital role in the subsequent step of structure prediction.
+To this end, we introduce POST, a new approach to the prediction of oligomeric state for homo-oligomers using multiple templates, specifically focusing on four states: monomer, dimer, trimer, and tetramer.
+POST employs three different algorithms, including dynamic programming, protein language model, and hidden Markov model, to detect homologous templates from an in- house template library (i.e., Q-BioLiP).
+These algorithms lead to three individual methods for oligomeric state prediction.
+Assessment on two independent datasets and 107 targets from CASP14 and CASP15 suggests that the templates detected by these methods are largely complementary.
+A combination of the templates from all individual methods results in the most accurate prediction.
+POST outperforms other sequence-based methods in predicting specific oligomeric states of proteins and distinguishing multimers from monomers, although it is inferior to other structure- based methods.
+Overall, POST is anticipated to be helpful in protein structure prediction and protein design.

 Submit